Do Fish Oil Pills Work?

-"And always remember that no single item – whether it’s fish oil, Vitamin E, pomegranate juice, or anything else touted as ‘the latest and greatest’ – can ever match the benefits of an overall healthy food and fitness plan like Pritikin," states Dr. Canfield.
+“And always keep in mind that no individual food or nutrient – whether it’s fish oil, Vitamin E, pomegranate juice, or anything else touted as ‘the latest and greatest’ – can ever match the benefits of an overall healthy food plan like Pritikin,” states Dr Kenney.

-"With a Pritikin lifestyle," continues Dr. Canfield, "you’re not just getting bountiful omega-3s.
-You’re also dramatically increasing your intake of heart-healthy foods like fruits, vegetables, whole grains, and beans, and dramatically decreasing your intake of heart-damaging foods like red meat, full-fat dairy foods, and trans fats.
+“With a Pritikin lifestyle,” continues Dr. Kenney, “you’re not just getting omega-3s.
+You’re also dramatically increasing your intake of all heart-healthy foods, including fruits, vegetables, whole grains, and beans.
+Plus, you’re dramatically decreasing your intake of heart-damaging foods like red meat, full-fat dairy foods, and trans fats.

-"All these dietary changes, plus regular physical activity, add up to profound – and proven – benefits.
-Fish oil is a small fry by comparison."
+“All these dietary changes, plus regular physical activity, add up to profound – and proven – benefits.”